alidcastano/alidcastano-jekyll/_inner-library/bookshelf/calNewport-SoGood.md

 2. Impact (change lives)
 3. Control (no one tells you what to do)

-Disqualifying traits
+Disqualifying traits:

 1. Few opportunities for recognition (can't build skill)
 2. Focus on something you think is useless/bad
 3. Work with people you dislike

 ( could build career capital but persistence is hard)

-Job (pay bills) - career (increasingly better work) - calling (part of life)

 ---